msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 The response is TEXT and contains 'OK' or 'BAD'.
 (Alternative: use JSON responses, when data must be provided).
 You can also try them with a browser, directly writing the previous URLs.<br>
-These interfaces are not intended for interactive uses but for programmatic uses in any APP or language capable of sending HTTP requests (in particular, from IoTwebUI).
+These interfaces are not intended for interactive uses but for programmatic uses in any APP or language capable of sending HTTP requests (in particular, from IoTwebUI or MacroDroid).

 _If you want, you could also use an MQTT interface, but it is more complex and requires an external MQTT broker._

 **Examples of use with IOTwebUI**

-* The simplest way are two 'RULES with name' (equivalent to Tuya tap-to-run) that will appear in the _tap-to-run_ page of **IoTwebUI**:
+* The simplest way is two 'RULES with name' (equivalent to Tuya tap-to-run) that will appear in the _tap-to-run_ page of **IoTwebUI**:
 ```
 if (TRIGBYNAME("BLINK on"))   REST("http://192.168.1.23/ON"), BEEP();
 if (TRIGBYNAME("BLINK off"))  REST("http://192.168.1.23/OFF"), BEEP();
 ```
-* If you want, you can use a _smart switch virtual Tuya_ to implement a 'proxy' to control the ON/OFF state of the ESP3266: when the proxy is ON it blinks, otherwise it doesn't.
+* If you want, you can use a _smart switch virtual Tuya_ to implement a 'proxy' to control the ON/OFF state of the ESP3266: when the proxy is ON, it blinks, otherwise it doesn't.
 Once you've done this, you can control the proxy in the standard Tuya 'scenes'!

-These two IoTwebUI rules copy the state of 'blink-proxy.switch_1' to the ESP3266, via rest, using the appropriate command (in this case the response is TEXT - not JSON - and so we use the MACRO `REST()`).
+These two IoTwebUI rules copy the state of 'blink-proxy.switch_1' to the ESP3266, via rest, using the appropriate command (in this case, the response is TEXT - not JSON - and so we use the MACRO `REST()`).

 ![image](https://github.com/user-attachments/assets/5de0a999-f4a5-4636-b084-b8167fcea8fa)
 ```